Solicitors indemnity fund

 It cannot be assumed that all claims will or have been made in the first six years after a firm closes.
 Affected solicitors might want to consider contacting professional indemnity providers, not limited to our participating insurers, to discuss their options, the work that might need to be covered and the terms on which cover might be available.

 What SIF currently does

-SIF is run by Solicitors Indemnity Fund Limited (SIFL) and underwrites the following exposures:
+SIF is managed by Solicitors Indemnity Fund Limited (SIFL) and indemnifies the following exposures: